JingDL/Java-Programming/Notes for Using Aspect-oriented Programming.md

   We should focus on our core functionality, and leave electricity meter reading task (an aspect)  to someone else.

-##### 2. AOP allows us to add execution blocks without explicitly changing the source code of the target class.
+##### 2. AOP allows us to add execution blocks without explicitly changing the source code of the target class
 Let’s use an example to illustrate AOP program[1].
 Suppose we have a class Performance:

 ```